 It is the probation officer’s job to explain any additional allegations in simple and non-technical language, and to make sure that you and your parents understand the nature of the complaint.
 Once this initial interview ends, any future non-judicial interviews should take place with counsel unless counsel is waived.

 If you are placed on probation, you must accept responsibility for your actions and agree to follow probation in writing.
-You and your parents’ age, intelligence, maturity, and mutuality of interests between parent and you will be weighed in determining competency to execute the statement of responsibility.
+You and your parents’ age, intelligence, maturity, and mutuality of interests will be weighed in determining competency to execute the statement of responsibility.

 Once non-judicial handling is granted, the probation officer will investigate the level of supervision necessary for you.
 He or she will ask questions from a risk assessment and will score the test to see what level of supervision is needed.
 In many cases, a MAYSI-2 or Massachusetts Youth Screening Instrument-52 Q’s will be used to assess your mental health as well as any substance abuse problems.
 Some probation officers prefer a shorter risk assessment questionnaire, but results are based on self-reporting.